osa1/tiny/README.md

 ## Installation

 Install the Rust nightly toolchain, clone the repo, and run `cargo install` (or `cargo install --force` if you already have an older version installed).
-There's currently no way to publish a crate on crates.io without publishing all the dependencies, so tiny won't be on crates.io for a while.

 tiny is tested on Linux and OSX.